Ranjanranjan/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 # EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD

 ## Aim:

-To Interface a 4X4 matrix keypad and show the output on 16X2 LCD display to ARM controller , and simulate it in Proteus
+To Interface a 4X4 matrix keypad and show the output on 16X2 LCD display to ARM controller , and simulate it in Proteus.

 ## Components required:

 STM32 CUBE IDE, Proteus 8 simulator .

 ## Theory:

 ![image](https://github.com/vasanthkumarch/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/assets/36288975/2a4a795e-1674-4329-ae07-3f5e8d5073e2)